 ALSO READNHRC satisfied with steps taken in Assam NHRC notice to Assam on harassment of people More Rohingya influx could lead to humanitarian catastrophe, says Bangladesh NHRC India, Bangladesh should fight terrorism, poverty together: Assam CM Assam CM seeks early completion of Indo-Bangla fencing work

+He spent more than two years at a detention centre, they said.
+"It was only after the intervention by the apex court, the justice was done in his case," it added.
 "As mentioned in the report, there are 89,395 people estimated as illegal immigrants in Assam till August 2017 and currently there are more than 2,000 people languishing in the detention centres, across the state, who are, allegedly, being subjected to discrimination," the NHRC said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)